maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

      }
 ```

-Now our derived instance will print "AnonymousVisitor" without the brackets!
+Now our derived instance will print "AnonymousVisitor" without the parantheses!
 If you wan't to have the best experience
 when using automated derivation you should put the `derived` method in the companion object of your typeclass.
 After
 doing that you can easily have an instance created automatically by writing: